Live to ride… Ride to Live

 This gallery is about the people that ride, not their machines.
 Leather, bandanas, boots, vests, helmets, hats and headbands are the attire of choice and dominates the lifestyle whether you’re hard-core or just a weekend warrior.
 There are reasons for this that 'cagers’ don’t comprehend, but consider it a manner of functional regalia that binds these individuals into a fellowship which transcends gender, age, occupation, race, and even religion.

-D.I.L.L.I.G.A.F. is an acronym that the uninitiated might use to describe the attitude of Bikers.
-However, you’ll rarely find a group of people that are more caring and generous.
+You’ll rarely find a group of people that are more caring and generous.
 To a large degree, it’s because they understand the fragility of life, but more so, have experienced the freedom and indescribable thrill of feeling truly alive while riding.
-A truer phrase would be, Live to Ride - Ride to Live.
+No truer phrase is, Live to Ride - Ride to Live.
 If you don’t ride, you simply won’t understand.
 You can’t.

 Click on any image thumbnail to enlarge: